 Example: Total loan debt of $80,000 at 8% interest rate: 80 x 12.133 = $970.64/mo. loan payments.

 Once you calculate your annual repayment obligation you can work from there to project your debt-to-income ratio as you consider your starting salary.
 Elsewhere on our website, we have a number of Planning Tools to help you with this thought process.

 Although manageable debt burdens vary greatly with individual lifestyle, you should probably consider annual loan payments in excess of 20% of your gross income to be excessive, although at private law firm income levels a more substantial loan payment may be manageable.
 At lower salary levels, our Low Income Protection Plan should be incorporated into debt-to-income ratio projections.

 It is possible to borrow up to the full cost of education at the graduate level.
-Many students are accustomed to borrowing a maximum of $5,000 to $6,000 annually as undergraduates.
+Many students are accustomed to borrowing a minimal amount or perhaps none at all during their undergraduate years.
 This distinct shift in the balance of loans and grants from undergraduate to graduate aid is often startling to incoming students.
 We hope that the information on loan repayment and our Low Income Protection Plan serve to reassure you that carefully planned borrowing can be quite manageable.